oracle-livelabs/oml/oml-restapi-services/introduction/introduction.md

 * Use OML Services:
     * Obtain an authentication token to use OML Services via REST endpoints
-    * Deploy and score an ONNX Format Model
+    * Deploy an ONNX format models and perform scoring
     * Score a Mini Batch Using Cognitive Image Functionality in Oracle Machine Learning Services
     * Create and Run a Data Bias Detection Job Using Oracle Machine Learning REST API
     * Create and Run a Data Monitoring Job Using OML Services REST API